Azure/azure-powershell/src/MySql/docs/Az.MySql.md

 ### [Update-AzMySqlConfiguration](Update-AzMySqlConfiguration.md)
 Updates a configuration of a server.
+Use Update-AzMySqlServer instead if you want update AdministratorLoginPassword, sku, etc.

 ### [Update-AzMySqlFirewallRule](Update-AzMySqlFirewallRule.md)
 Creates a new firewall rule or updates an existing firewall rule.

 ### [Update-AzMySqlServer](Update-AzMySqlServer.md)
 Updates an existing server.
+Use Update-AzMySqlConfiguration instead if you want update server parameters such as wait_timeout, net_retry_count.
 The request body can contain one to many of the properties present in the normal server definition.

 ### [Update-AzMySqlVirtualNetworkRule](Update-AzMySqlVirtualNetworkRule.md)